mike-north/professional-ts/notes/06-converting-to-ts.md

 Putting aside that the last image above is a bit redundant (with `"strict"` enabling `"strictNullChecks"`, `"strictFunctionTypes"` and `""strictNullChecks"` already), there's a lot of work to unpack here

-Realistically, this should be done in seperate steps for a large codebase
+Realistically, this should be done in separate steps for a large codebase

 For example: